Non-classical logic

-Non-classical logics (and sometimes alternative logics) are formal systems that differ in a significant way from standard logical systems such as propositional and predicate logic.
-There are several ways in which this is done, including by way of extensions, deviations, and variations.
+Non-classical logics (and sometimes alternative logics or non-Aristotelian logics) are formal systems that differ in a significant way from standard logical systems such as propositional and predicate logic.
+There are several ways in which this is commonly the case, including by way of extensions, deviations, and variations.
 The aim of these departures is to make it possible to construct different models of logical consequence and logical truth.

 Philosophical logic is understood to encompass and focus on non-classical logics, although the term has other meanings as well.
 In addition, some parts of theoretical computer science can be thought of as using non-classical reasoning, although this varies according to the subject area.
 For example, the basic boolean functions (e.g. AND, OR, NOT, etc) in computer science are very much classical in nature, as is clearly the case given that they can be fully described by classical truth tables.
 However, in contrast, some computerized proof methods may not use classical logic in the reasoning process.